vikingco/nexus/README.rst

 N.B.
 Those that have not been forked by YPlan probably aren't up to date to work with newer Django versions.

-If you want to write a module, look at the ``example_module`` folder for a hello world implementation.
+If you want to write a module, see ``HelloWorldModule`` in ``tests/testapp/nexus_modules.py``, plus its templates, for a simple hello world implementation.
 Also the source code shouldn't be too hard to understand.